Direct Air Capture – A Solution to Data Centre Emissions

 Data Centres Consume Astronomical Amounts of Energy

-Data centres power everything from streaming platforms to cloud storage, making them a backbone of our modern life.
+Data centres power everything from streaming platforms to cloud storage, making them indispensable.
 However, their operations are energy-intensive, with vast electricity requirements to run servers and cool equipment.

 In Ireland, the percentage of total metered electricity consumption used by data centres rose from 5% in 2015 to 21% in 2023.
 [Central Statistics Office, Ireland]